skarppi/smart-home-playbooks/README.md

 ##### wireguard.yml

-Establish Wireguard VPN tunnel to remote server.
-Raspberry Pi has no open ports to the world but is accessible through Wireguard.
+Establish Wireguard VPN tunnel to a remote server.
+Raspberry Pi has no open ports to the world but is accessible through Wireguard tunnel from the remote server.

 [WireGuard Site-to-Site](https://gist.github.com/insdavm/b1034635ab23b8839bf957aa406b5e39).